jsummers/imageworsener/readme.txt

    *look* about the same regardless of what colorspace you choose.
-But it might not if your viewer doesn't support color correction, or the image format doesn't support colorspace labels, or IW doesn't know how to write an appropriate label.
+But it might not if your viewer doesn't support color correction, or the image format doesn't support colorspace labels, or IW doesn't know how to write an appropriate label, or you use the -negate option.
 This is fairly safe to use when writing PNG files, but should be used with caution with most other formats.

    <colorspace> =  linear | gamma<gamma> | srgb | srgb[prsa] | rec709